 The lesson, Ariely says, is “client watch out.”

-But in the end, professionals say, many determined college students might not be deterred via the risks — whether from shady agencies or the new era.
+But in the end, professionals say, many determined college students might not be deterred by the risks — whether from shady agencies or the new era.

 Bertram Gallant of UC San Diego says the proper manner to dissuade students from shopping for essays is to remind them why it’s wrong.

-“If we have interaction in a technological palms race with the scholars, we may not win,” she says.
-“What are we going to do whilst Google glasses begin to look like ordinary glasses and a pupil wears them into an exam?
-Are we going to inform them they can’t wear their glasses due to the fact we’re afraid they might be sending the exam out to someone else who’s sending them to lower back the solutions?”
+“If we interact in a technological palms race with the scholars, we may not win,” she says.
+“What will we do while Google glasses begin to look like ordinary glasses and a pupil wears them into an exam?
+Are we going to inform them they can’t wear their glasses because we’re afraid they might be sending the exam out to someone else who’s sending them to lower back the solutions?”

-Bertram Gallant says that the answer must be about “creating a subculture in which integrity and ethics matter” and where training is valued greater than grades.
-Only then will college students consider that cheating on essays is the simplest dishonest themselves.
+Bertram Gallant says the answer must be about “creating a subculture in which integrity and ethics matter” and where training is valued more than grades.
+Only then will college students consider cheating on essays the simplest dishonest.